 My first prototype used plexiglass for the screen, but I found that a thinner sheet of polycarbonate was much lighter on my neck and flexible enough to bend into a convex shape, which makes the helmet look more realistic.
 I tinted the polycarbonate using some privacy window film.

 The most difficult and frustrating part of this project was getting the helmet to fit comfortably using upholstery foam.
-Other guides on the internet show that they just use three blocks of foam cut into rectangles that you cram your head between, but that was unacceptable for me.
+Other guides on the internet recommend using three blocks of foam cut into rectangles that you cram your head between, but that was unacceptable for me.
 I eventually figured out a good foam setup that leaves my ears uncovered, which is nice because it lets me hear and wear my glasses.

 Electronics